MJ Melendez Player Props: Royals vs. Mets

 MJ Melendez At The Plate

-- Melendez is batting .218 with 21 doubles, two triples, eight home runs and 39 walks.
+- Melendez has 21 doubles, two triples, eight home runs and 39 walks while batting .216.

-- Melendez will look to extend his five-game hitting streak.
-He's batting .300 with one homer during his last games.
+- In 62.4% of his 101 games this season, Melendez has picked up at least one hit.
+He's also had 15 multi-hit games.

-- In 8.0% of his games this year, he has gone deep, and 1.9% of his trips to the dish.
+- In eight games this season, he has hit a home run (7.9%, and 1.9% of his trips to the dish).

-- In 23 games this year (23.0%), Melendez has picked up an RBI, and in 10 of those games (10.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Melendez has an RBI in 23 of 101 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 33 games this year, with multiple runs eight times.
+- He has scored in 34 games this year (33.7%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.